 And, with Christmas coming, I’ve got breakfast casseroles on my mind!

-We have an easy make-ahead breakfast casserole every Christmas morning, and it’s honestly one of my favorite parts about the holiday!
+We have an easy make-ahead breakfast casserole every Christmas morning, and it’s honestly one of my favorite parts of the holiday!

 I love digging into a warm plate of breakfast casserole.